DunnB-Dev/Lab1_Computational_Thinking/README.md

-# CSCI 1250 Lab 1: Solving Problems Like A Computer
+# CSCI 1250 Lab 1: Computational Thinking

 ## Learning Objectives
 By the end of this lab, you will be able to: